 Recovery doesn’t happen overnight.
 The process can seem arcane and confusing.
 After quitting drugs and alcohol, young men may be confused about what their next steps should be.
 In a sober living home, they can work together to develop their own answers to that question.

-Design for Recovery is a sober living home for men located in Playa del Rey, a neighborhood in West Los Angeles.
+Sober Living West is a sober living home for men located in Playa del Rey, a neighborhood in West Los Angeles.
 Our structured home offers support to young men by implementing a rigorous schedule, utilizing a range of recovery resources, and guiding them as they work on rebuilding their lives.
-Design for Recovery staff members recognizes that addiction recovery is far more than simply achieving physical abstinence.
+Sober Living West staff members recognizes that addiction recovery is far more than simply achieving physical abstinence.
 We believe that residents can and should strive for lives that are joyous, fulfilling, and free.

-By working to develop new coping tools and building relationships with other members of our community, young men at Design for Recovery – Sober Living West not only find sobriety far more achievable, but they also find that it is possible to live excellent lives in sobriety.
+By working to develop new coping tools and building relationships with other members of our community, young men at Sober Living West not only find sobriety far more achievable, but they also find that it is possible to live excellent lives in sobriety.
 Every day, we witness miserable and hopeless young men turn into leaders and role models.
 Residents strengthen their characters, rebuild their lives, address underlying issues, and add to their sober toolkits.
-When individual graduates from Design for Recovery, they continue to do so — and they are well prepared to live independent and prosperous lives.
+When individual graduates from Sober Living West, they continue to do so — and they are well prepared to live independent and prosperous lives.